janhun-ec/spellchecker/README.md

 # SpellChecker

 Spell checking wrapper, Python module.
 Checks for mistakes, flags, corrects, and suggests.
-Uses mostly LanguageTool, then HunSpell, pycorrector, hanspell, depending on the language.
+Uses mostly LanguageTool, then HunSpell, pycorrector, depending on the language.

 ### Install
 - clone the repo